 Since you do not offer SEO, do you offer any referrals?
 Yes.
 These have not all been tried and tested by me, and results are in no way guaranteed.
 However, here is a list of some known providers of SEO services:

-I have physically spoken to and considered using both Generation Web and Fluid SEO.
-Both are U.S.-based companies with very solid customer service.
+I have physically spoken to and considered using Generation Web.
+It is a U.S.-based company with very solid customer service.
 You can most likely expect to pay upwards of $700 per month for SEO services.
 If you contact them, it will most likely be a very pleasant chat without a high-pressure sales pitch, if you want to make an investment, these are probably both worth looking into.
 180 Fusion is a very popular national SEO firm, I am unsure of their pricing structure however, they have a very strong web presence.
 Their reviews here are mostly positive, feel free to check for yourself.
 If you want the reassurance of large, national company this is probably an excellent choice.

 Finally, because I have some basic understanding of SEO, I have generally outsourced my own backlinking over the years through sites like Odesk and Upwork.
 I am currently working with a contractor at Fiverr.com.
-He is extremely knowledgeable and no-frills, so once again, if you are looking for more of a hand-holding experience, I strongly recommend that you look into one of the larger firms.
-If you are interested in a backlinking package, where backlinks are added off-site, with no reporting, I can assist you in coordinating this (for a small additional fee) as a monthly package starting at $300 per month.
+He is extremely knowledgeable with excellent communication and results but no-frills, so once again, if you are looking for more of a hand-holding experience, I strongly recommend that you look into one of the larger firms (where you can expect to pay around $1000+ per month).
+If you are interested in a backlinking package, where backlinks are added off-site along with basic on-page optimization, I can assist you in coordinating this (for a small additional fee) as a monthly package starting at $185 per month.
 You will need up to 5 keywords you want to rank for to use this package.

 SEO services are not inexpensive.
 You can reasonably expect to pay well upwards of $300 per month for white hat, or legal, trackable results.
 SEO is fiercely competitive and you simply can’t cut corners.